5 kW Solar Panel Price in India in 2024

 Solar Inverter

 Solar electricity generated by solar panels is the Direct Current (DC).
-A solar inverter converts it into the Alternating Current (AC).
+A solar inverter converts it into the Alternating Current (AC) so that it can be used for powering appliances.

 Mounting Structure